-Since 2006, the Treasury Department has used its own authorities to persuade foreign banks to cease dealing with Iran by attempting to convince the banks that Iran is using the international financial system to fund terrorist groups and acquire weapons-related technology.
+Since 2006, the Treasury Department has used existing authorities to persuade foreign banks to cease dealing with Iran by attempting to convince the banks that Iran is using the international financial system to fund terrorist groups and acquire weapons-related technology.
 According to a GAO report of February 2013, the Treasury Department made overtures to 145 banks in 60 countries, including several visits to banks and officials in the UAE, and convinced at least 80 foreign banks to cease handling financial transactions with Iranian banks.
 In November 6, 2008, the Treasury Department has barred U.S. banks from handling any indirect transactions ("U-turn transactions," meaning transactions with non-Iranian foreign banks that are handling transactions on behalf of an Iranian bank) with all Iranian banks.

-The Treasury Department also used punishments against banks that have helped Iran violate U.S. financial restrictions.
+Implementation: The Treasury Department also used punishments against banks that have helped Iran violate U.S. financial restrictions.
 In 2004, the Treasury Department fined UBS \$100 million for the unauthorized movement of U.S. dollars to Iran and other sanctioned countries.
-In December 2005, the Treasury Department fined Dutch bank ABN Amro \$80 million for failing to fully report the processing of financial transactions involving Iran's Bank Melli (and another bank partially owned by Libya).
+In December 2005, the Treasury Department fined Dutch bank ABN Amro \$80 million for failing to fully report the processing of financial transactions involving Iran's Bank Melli (and another bank partially owned by Libva).
 In December 2009, Credit Suisse agreed to pay \$536 million for illicit processing of Iranian transactions with U.S. banks.
 In June 2012, Dutch bank IMG agreed to pay \$619 million for moving billions of dollars through the U.S. financial system, using falsified records, on behalf of Iranian and Cuban clients.
 Standard Chartered agreed in August 2012 to a \$340 million settlement with New York State regulators for allegedly processing transactions with Iran in contravention of U.S. regulations.
 In January 2014, Clearstream Banking, based in Luxembourg, agree to pay \$152 million for permitting Iran to evade restrictions on dealing with U.S. banks.
 That same month, the Bank of Moscow agreed to pay \$9.5 million for illicitly moving money through the U.S. financial system on behalf of Bank Melli.
+On June 30, 2014, BNP Paribas paid an unprecedented \$9 billion in fines for helping Iran, Sudan, and Cuba violate U.S. sanctions.